yashapatel131/KDD_GroupProject/README.md

 With the decision tree model we used a 70/30 split of the data allocating 70% to the training data and 30% to the testing.
 During the process we were also able to create a function to obtain the max depth for the model.
 With these results we were then able create two decision trees with the top two max depths.

+For the second model we were able to create a random forest using a 30/70 split similar to the previous decision tree model.
+A max depth of 10 with an estimator of 50 as the inputs for the creation of the model.

 # Evaluation

 # Conclusion